-This application is for the erection of a house on Plot 5 Greenhill in Torbeg, north of Blackwaterfoot.
-A separate application (18/00542/PP) seeks permission for the erection of a house at Plot 3, some 41m north of this site.
-Plot 5 is generally square shaped and extends to c.1250m2.
-It is overgrown by low brambles and the boundaries are enclosed by stob and wire fences.
-The plot is in an elevated position approximately 275m to the north of the settlement boundary of Blackwaterfoot and 45m west of the A841 public road.
+This application is for the erection of a house on a site known as Plot 3 Greenhill in Torbeg, north of Blackwaterfoot.
+A separate application (18/00542/PP) has been submitted for Plot 5, some 41m south of this site.

+Plot 3 is generally square shaped and extends to c.1430m2 with a slight slope from northwest to southeast.
+It is overgrown by low brambles and the boundaries are enclosed by stob and wire fences and some low trees.
+The plot is in an elevated position approximately 350m to the north of the settlement boundary of Blackwaterfoot and 60m west of the A841 public road.
 It would be accessed by a private road from the A841, which currently serves three other properties.
-The plot is bounded by residential properties: Galena to the north, Tofts Knowe to the east, Feorline View to the north-east and Greannan to the south-east; and by agricultural land to the west and south.
+The plot is bounded by residential properties: Galena to the south, Feorline View to the south-east, Craigellachie to the east and Greenhill to the north-east; and by agricultural land to the west.

-The proposal is for a four bedroomed detached dwellinghouse with a footprint of 116m2; it would be a one and a half storey pitched roof house, rectangular in plan, with a gabled extension projecting 1.8m to the front.
-There would be two pitched roof dormer extensions at wall-head height on the front roof.
-The pitched roof would measure 3.9m to the eaves and 7.5m high at the ridge; there would be upper and lower windows on both the (seaward) west and (landward) east side elevations; and two wall-head dormer extensions to the rear

-(north) roof slope.
-The building would be oriented north-south with the front of the house facing towards Blackwaterfoot.
+The proposal is for a four bedroomed detached dwellinghouse with a footprint of 123m2; it would be a one and a half storey pitched roof house, generally rectangular in plan, with a gabled single storey extension projecting to the front.
+There would be two pitched roof dormer extensions at wall-head height.
+The pitched roof would measure 4.4m to the eaves and 7.8m high at the ridge.
+There would be upper and lower windows on both the south and north side elevations, and one wall-head dormer extension to the rear (north) roof slope.
+The building would be oriented east-west with the front of the house facing towards the Shiskine Valley to the west.

-The front extension would have a pitched roof perpendicular to the main house and would be 3.9m high at the eaves, level with the main roof, and 7.2m at the ridge.
-It would have large upper and lower windows and a central stone chimney feature terminating 200mm below the ridge of the main roof.
-The house would be externally finished in rendered walls and roof slates with anthracite grey windows and doors.
-There would be a small ground level timber deck around the south-west corner of the house.
+The front single storey extension would have a pitched roof perpendicular to the main house and measuring 3.4m high at the eaves and 5.7m at the ridge.
+It would have substantial front window.
+The house would be externally finished in rendered walls and roof slates with anthracite grey window frames and doors.
+There would be a small ground level timber deck around the north-west corner of the house.

-There would be a detached double garage and workshop, measuring 70m2, towards the north-west corner of the plot, 5m from the rear of the house.
+There would be a detached 70m2 double garage and workshop towards the north-west corner of the plot, 5.3m from the house.
 It would have a pitched roof 2.1m to the eaves and 4.8m high at the ridge and would be externally finished in timber cladding and roof slates.

-The existing stob and wire fences and hedges around the boundary would be retained and a driveway would be formed to the front of the proposed garage.
+The existing stob and wire fences and hedges around the boundary would be retained and a driveway surface would be formed to the front of the proposed garage.

 To accompany the proposal the applicant has submitted a Design Statement and Landscape Capacity Evaluation.

-The Landscape Capacity Evaluation identifies the site as being within an area characterised as Coastal Fringe with Agriculture and a Local Nature Conservation Site without any listed buildings, scheduled ancient monuments or archaeological sites within it.
+The Landscape Capacity Evaluation identifies the site as being within an area characterised as Coastal Fringe with Agriculture and a Local Nature Conservation Site with no listed buildings, scheduled ancient monuments or archaeological sites within it.
 It states that the proposed house would sit comfortably and be easily and naturally contained within the local landscape context without breaking above the skyline when viewed from further afield.
 It concludes that, while the landscape character is of medium-high sensitivity, the development would not be highly visible given the relatively recent residential development nearby and would make a positive contribution to the overall rural landscape.